shimspedy/sengov/content/states/new-york/erik-dilan/_index.md

 email : https://nyassembly.gov/mem/Erik-M-Dilan/
 twitter: edilan37
 ---

-Erik Martin Dilan, born on May 11, 1974, is an American politician and a member of the Democratic Party.
-He represents the 54th district of the New York Assembly, which includes the Brooklyn neighborhoods of Bushwick, Cypress Hills, East New York, Ocean Hill, and Brownsville.
+Erik Martin Dilan is a lifelong resident of North Brooklyn.
+Born of Puerto Rican and African American descent, Erik was born in the Bushwick section of Brooklyn on May 11th, 1974 to Martin Malave-Dilan (current NYS Senator) and Debra Dilan.

-Born and raised in North Brooklyn, Dilan is of Puerto Rican and African American descent.
-His parents are Martin Malave-Dilan, a current New York State Senator, and Debra Dilan.
-He attended New York City public schools, including Norman Thomas High School, Philippa Schuyler Middle School, and P.S.
-151. He later graduated from St. John's University with an associate of science in business administration.
+A product of New York City public schools, Erik graduated from Norman Thomas High School, Philippa Schuyler Middle School and P.S.
+151. Erik later attended St. John’s University, where he received his associate of science in business administration.

+Erik Martin Dilan is currently serving in his fourth term in the New York State Assembly, serving the people of the 54th district.
+The district covers parts of Bedford Stuyvesant, Bushwick, Cypress-Hills and East New York

-Before his election to the State Assembly, Dilan served for 12 years in the New York City Council, representing the 37th district.
-During his tenure in the Council, he served as the chairperson for the housing & building committee, chairperson of the Brooklyn Delegation, and as a member of the budget negotiating team.
-In these roles, he set legislative priorities related to housing and construction in New York City and was a consensus builder for the Council�s Brooklyn Delegation on major legislative items, passage of the city budget, and funding to Brooklyn cultural groups and not-for-profit organizations.
+Prior to his election to the State Assembly, Erik was elected to and served for 12 years in the New York City Council.
+During his tenure in the Council, he served as the chairperson for the housing & building committee, chairperson of the Brooklyn Delegation and as a member of the budget negotiating team.
+In these roles, Erik had the honor of setting legislative priorities related to housing and construction in the City of New York, being a point person and consensus builder for the Council’s Brooklyn Delegation on, major legislative items, passage of City budget, funding to Brooklyn cultural groups and not for profit organizations.

-Dilan began his career in public service as a member of community school board #32, where he worked with other board members to find the best educators and policies to serve the children of Bushwick.
-He also served on Brooklyn�s Community Board #4.
+While Erik was always active in his community from a very young age, he began his career in public service as a member of community school board # 32.
+Where he was able to work with other board members, to find the best educators and policies to serve the children of Bushwick.
+He also served on Brooklyn’s Community Board # 4.

-Dilan currently resides in the Cypress-Hills section of Brooklyn with his wife Jannitza and their children Daniel, Lea, and Matthew.
+Erik currently resides in the Cypress-Hills section of Brooklyn with his wife Jannitza and children Daniel, Lea, and Matthew.